You Should Write A Book

 I’m David Pascal.
-I’m a writer and designer with over twenty years experience in marketing and advertising, particularly internet marketing.
-What can I do for you?
-Well — a lot.
+I’m a writer and designer with over twenty years experience in marketing and advertising and the publishing industry.

-Generally people come to me because they have something they want to sell — a product, a service, an idea, themselves.
-They need someone to write something about it for them, get it designed and printed, or have it developed into a presentation or a book, or put on the web.
-I’m one of the few people in marketing with notable experience in both the verbal and visual, and print and online worlds.
+I’m one of the few people in the ghostwriting world with experience in both the verbal and visual, and print and online worlds.
 I got my start in marketing as a graphic illustrator, became copywriter for a marketing firm, developed my skills to include web design and then expanded into internet marketing.

-The end result is that if you need a book or document or presentation or web site, I can put it together for you and get it out there — and do it in one integrated package, without you having to deal with (or pay) six people, or an entire agency.
-The same for consultation: if you need marketing advice, you don’t have to go to half a dozen people, or to one person with no experience in several of the factors needed to see all the issues clearly and in balance.
+If you need a book (or white paper or presentation or web site), I can put it together for you and get it out there — and do it in one integrated package, without you having to deal with (or pay) six people, or an entire agency.

 Judge for yourself.
-If you’ve read so far, I guess my writing would seem to do the trick.
+If you’ve read so far, I’d say my writing would seem to do the trick.
 But this web site more than just some of the many things I’ve written.
 It also includes documents and logos I’ve designed, campaigns I’ve done, web sites I’ve created, presentations I’ve put together.
 I think you’ll find my skills to be solid across the board.

 Multi-talented, eh?
 Anything You Can’t Do?

 Quite a lot.
 Don’t worry, I’m not conceited (or crazy) enough to think I can always do it all.
-That’s where the associates come in.
-Yes, I have limitations — I write English, HTML, and CSS well enough, but my Swahili, PHP, C++ and Swift is far from expert.
-I’ve created and uploaded YouTube videos for clients using little beyond my smartphone and a good video editor, but the bar is not high for an adequate YouTube video: that I can do, but I’m not a master photographer or videographer.
+I have limitations — I write English, HTML, and CSS well enough, but my Swahili, PHP, C++ and Swift is far from expert.
 If a client needs really stellar quality in areas in which I’m not expert, I do what agencies do: I find the right person and bring them in on it.

-It isn’t always necessary or always cost-effective to bring in a lot of people.
+It isn’t always necessary (and rarely cost-effective) to bring in a lot of people.
 If I can do it solo, I generally will.
 It just plain cuts down on time, costs, and project management headaches.
-But when people are needed, I know several that are available, and all of them are good.
-If it takes a team, I can put one together.
+But if it takes a team, I can put one together.

 Nice things.